Scott Morrison ministerial positions controversy: Junior ministerial appointments

 In March 2023, it emerged that Morrison had proposed and the Governor-General had approved two junior ministerial appointments, adding to the responsibilities of two existing junior ministers, without public knowledge beyond gazetting.
-One of those appointments was of an ally of Morrison, Ben Morton, to the ministry of Home Affairs, on the same day as Karen Andrews became minister of Home Affairs.
+One of those appointments was of an ally of Morrison, Ben Morton, to the ministry of Home Affairs, on the same day as Karen Andrews became minister for Home Affairs.
 Morton's appointment to Home Affairs was gazetted but never listed, and Andrews maintains that she never knew of it (Morton eventually did not perform any duties in her department).